|Nutrition Facts (per serving)|

 This easy bread stuffing cooks quickly in the Instant Pot, leaving your oven free for other dishes.
 The stuffing makes an excellent holiday side dish and it's fast and easy enough to enjoy any night of the week.
 To cut the cooking time, dry the bread cubes a day or two in advance.

 This is a basic savory bread dressing that goes well with turkey, baked ham, or pork.
 It also makes a great stuffing for thick pork chops and chicken breasts.
 Feel free to add your own special touch to this stuffing.
-Chopped apples, dried cranberries or raisins, and sausage meat are some excellent options—or hide some healthy vegetables in the stuffing, such as shredded carrots or sweet potato.
+Chopped apples, dried cranberries or raisins, and sausage meat are some excellent options—or even shredded carrots or sweet potato.

 16 ounces bread, cubed (about 12 cups)